-A Graduate of the University of Manchester David is a Fellow of Scotland's National Academy, the Royal Society of Edinburgh, a Director of HORIBA Jobin Yvon IBH Ltd and the Visiting Professor of Applied Physics at the Czech Technical University in Prague.
-He held the Sir C V Raman Endowment Chair at the University of Madras in 1998-99 and previously research fellowships from the Royal Society, the Nuffield Foundation and the Japanese Society for the Promotion of Science.
+David is a Fellow of Scotland's National Academy, the Royal Society of Edinburgh, the Institute of Physics and the Royal Society of Chemistry.
+Since 2002 he has been the Visiting Professor of Applied Physics at the Czech Technical University in Prague.
+In 1998-99 he held the Sir C V Raman Endowment Chair at the University of Madras and in 2000 Visiting Professor at Kyoto Institute of Technology.
 In 2014 he was appointed to the Green Honors Chair in Physics at Texas Christian University in Fort Worth.
+He has held research fellowships from the Royal Society, the Nuffield Foundation and the Japanese Society for the Promotion of Science.

-1/10/17 → 1/04/21
+1/10/17 → 20/01/23

-Project: Research Studentship - Internally Allocated › Research Studentship (Internally Allocated)
+Project: Research Studentship - Internally Allocated

 Research output: Contribution to journal › Editorial

-Davy, A. D. (Creator), University of Strathclyde, 8 Jan 2019
+Davy, A. D. (Creator) & Birch, D. (Supervisor), University of Strathclyde, 8 Jan 2019